 Burry Port HM tel 01554 835691 mob 07817395710

 Burry Port lies about 5 miles into the shifting sands and the twisting channels of Burry Inlet.
 For those with shoal draft craft that can take the ground the large Marina could offer a useful stopping place.
-The Marina itself holds over 1.5 m of water, held in by a raising cill, and the nearby town offers provisioning and railway station connected to Milford Haven and Swansea.
+The Marina itself holds over 1.5 m of water, (though it can be less that in areas still to be dredged) held in by a raising cill, and the nearby town offers provisioning and railway station connected to Milford Haven and Swansea.
 The Inlet lies around 13 miles from Tenby and 22+ miles from Swansea.

 Entry to west facing Burry Inlet should not be considered by strangers in any kind of onshore wind, and for a first visit, light offshore winds are ideal.
 The tidal stream runs hard (up to 4 kn) across the sand banks within the inlet, but a study of the chart will show that at around high water there will be plenty of depth everywhere for shallow draft craft in the approach.